zixi-liu/Fraud-Detection-Papers/AB-Testing/README.md

   - auth decreases fraud exposure, but increases passenger churn
   - user churn increase with increased auth frequency
 - [[**Feedzai 2023**] On the Importance of Application-Grounded Experimental Design for Evaluating Explainable Machine Learning Methods](https://arxiv.org/pdf/2206.13503)
+- [[**Feedzai 2024**] On the Importance of Application-Grounded Experimental Design for Evaluating Explainable ML Methods](https://ojs.aaai.org/index.php/AAAI/article/view/30082/31906)
+  - use performance metrics that reflect operational goals such as Percent Dollar Regret (PDR)